 I’m always looking for ways to DIY my skincare whenever possible.
 It’s not just about saving money, but more importantly, avoiding harmful, irritating, and potentially toxic ingredients.
 I also DIY my own makeup setting spray as well as my own micellar water.
-Both are classes of products that usually come chock-full of fragrances, synthetic polymers, and other unnecessary ingredients.
+Both are classes of products that frequently come chock-full of fragrances, synthetic polymers, and other problematic ingredients.

 And while I love my homemade products, I admittedly still have a soft spot for this lovely eucalyptus-scented cleansing oil.

 How do you remove your makeup?
-Did you try the recipe?
+Did you try the cleansing balm recipe?
 I’d love to hear your thoughts in the comments!